marcoemorais/tour-of-cpp/README.md

  [1] Control construction, copy, move, and destruction of objects; §5.1.1; [CG: R.1].
  [2] Design constructors, assignments, and the destructor as a matched set of operations; §5.1.1; [CG: C.22].
  [3] Define all essential operations or none; §5.1.1; [CG: C.21].
- [4] If a default constructor, assignment, or destructor is appropriate, let the compiler generate it (don’t rewrite it yourself); §5.1.1; [CG: C.20].
+ [4] If a default constructor, assignment, or destructor is appropriate, let the compiler generate it (don't rewrite it yourself); §5.1.1; [CG: C.20].
  [5] If a class has a pointer member, consider if it needs a user-defined or deleted destructor, copy and move; §5.1.1; [CG: C.32] [CG: C.33].
  [6] If a class has a user-defined destructor, it probably needs user-defined or deleted copy and move; §5.2.1.
  [7] By default, declare single-argument constructors explicit; §5.1.1; [CG: C.46].